Licensure & Non-Licensure

 The Education Studies Non-Licensure Tracks are meant for students who have an interest in Education, but do not wish to pursue a teaching license.
 Students in the non-licensure tracks complete the Education Studies core courses: (EDUC 201, EDUC 202,EDUC 203, and EDUC 302) to gain a broad foundation in educational philosophy, educational psychology, contemporary and historical issues, and cross-cultural/culturally-responsive education.

-For students opting for the Non -Licensure +4 Track:
+For students opting for the Non -Licensure Integrated Education Studies (IES):

-Required Courses for Non-licensure +4: EDUCATION STUDIES CORE (20 hours):
+Required Courses for Non-licensure IES: EDUCATION STUDIES CORE (20 hours):

 EXPECTED ADDITIONAL HOURS FOR INDIVIDUAL PLANS OF STUDY

-16 Credits in Focused Sequence Plan of Study (see below) NON-LICENSURE +4 FOCUSED SEQUENCE (12-16 credits)
+Credits in Focused Sequence Plan of Study (see below) NON-LICENSURE IES FOCUSED SEQUENCE (12-16 credits)

-As Non-licensure +4 Track students complete the Education Studies core, they meet with faculty to collaboratively determine a focus of study and a sequence of 4 courses to meet that focus.
+As Non-licensure IES students complete the Education Studies core, they meet with faculty to collaboratively determine a focus of study and a sequence of at least 3 courses (plus, the required EDUC450 research course) to meet that focus.
 Faculty from across disciplines will be involved for course approval and program design.

-Students who opt to major in the Non-licensure All But Student Teaching (ABS) track complete all of the requirements for the program in which they are interested.
+Students who opt to major in the Non-licensure All But Student Teaching (ABS) track complete all of the requirements for the program, except for the 16-hour student teaching requirement, in which they are interested.
 For example, if the student wishes to complete ABS for Secondary English, they would need to finish all the required courses for that program.
-They need to meet the GPA requirements of a 2.7 or above.
-They are not required to take and pass PRAXIS I. However, students in this track will need to have recommendations from faculty and to have achieved the minimum GPA of 2.7 overall and in Education Studies.
+They need to meet the GPA requirements of a 2.75 or above.
+They are not required to take and pass PRAXIS I. However, students in this track will need to have recommendations from faculty and to have achieved the minimum GPA of 2.75 overall.

 Students in this track are approved to complete their internships, which require extensive work in either an elementary classroom or a high school classroom.
 This is determined by the Education Studies faculty.